-The All-Party Parliamentary Golf Group has welcomed The Honourable Company of Edinburgh Golfers’ decision to admit women as members for the first time in its history.
+The All-Party Parliamentary Group for Golf has welcomed The Honourable Company of Edinburgh Golfers’ decision to admit women as members for the first time in its history.

 Golf’s ruling body, The R&A had previously removed Muirfield as a host venue for The Open Championship after the club failed to change its admission rules in 2016.
 A two-thirds majority of members was required to make the change, with 80% of votes in favour of admitting female members.